rensieeee/anton-nodejs/README.md

 -node_modules.
 Only change this folder by running npm install.
 Never anything else.
 -package-lock.json.
 Only change this file by running npm install.
 Never anything else.
 -database/database.js.
 This is core framework functionality.
--BaseBlock, BaseController, BaseModel, BaseRepository.
+-BaseBlock, BaseController, BaseModel.
 This, too, is core framework functionality.
--main.js.
-This is core as well.

-Configuration: /config.json for site data, /database/config.json for database credentials.

-SETUP:
-1. Clone repository on a server with node.js installed.
-2. Create a database with at least "anton-user" table, and fields.
-See UserRepository for specifics.
-3. Configure /config.json, /database/config.json, package.json
-4. npm install.
-5. npm start.

 TODO:
--Create further basic functionality, like login, logout, change data etc.
--Allow for easy extension of models, like the user model.
--Decide where to go next with Anton.
+-Allow login and register blocks to show more insights on getData.
+-Create custom attributes.
+-Create SQL scripts to setup database.